openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 efficacy of metrics is misplaced.”*

 This is a warning coming from experts, which we should take seriously.
-Also The German Research Foundation (DFG, 2002) warned a few years ago from believing too much in quantitative measures (translated by the author):
+Also, the German Research Foundation (DFG 2002) warned a few years ago about believing too much in quantitative measures (translated by the author):

 *“Quantitative indicators are comfortable, they seem objective and are (...) surrounded by an aura of hardly disputable authority.
-Nevertheless, the naive trust in numbers is a fatal misbelief which each faculty ..(..) should counteract.”*
+Nevertheless, the naive trust in numbers is a fatal misbelief which each faculty (...) should counteract.”*

-However, the similarities between various publication-rankings are low because different quality measurements lead to very different results (see e.g., Frey and Rust 2008; Maassen and Weingart 2008).
-But “clever” researchers have found a solution even to that problem (see Franke and Schreier, 2008).
+However, the similarities between various publication rankings are low because different quality measurements lead to very different results (see e.g., Frey and Rust 2010; Maassen and Weingart 2008).
+However, “clever” researchers have found a solution even to that problem (see Franke and Schreier 2008).
 If rankings do not lead to clear results, we should simply calculate a weighted average from the different rankings.
 In other words, we construct a meta-ranking out of all existing rankings and again we have a clear result.
 And if in future several meta-rankings should exist, then one can also construct a meta-meta-ranking!
 Academic excellence at its best!

-A measure which got particularly popular among number-fetishists is the so-called “Impact Factor”.
+A measure which has become particularly popular among number-fetishists is the so-called “Impact Factor”.
 This factor is widely used nowadays in order to calculate the “quality” of journals.
 The Impact Factor of a particular journal is a quotient where the numerator is the number of